vpp-dev/vpp-release-notes/README.md

 @page release_notes_2502 Release notes for VPP 25.02

-More than 233 commits since the previous release, including 86 fixes.
+More than 235 commits since the previous release, including 86 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Tue Jan 14 02:17:39 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Wed Jan 15 02:19:42 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER